|Special thanks to Brim's

 for Mr. Magic!

-Mr. Magic attended both performances and met with fans afterwards.
+Mr. Magic attended both performances and met with fans before and

-cake for Mr. Magic with the two images, above, on the cake.
+cake for Mr. Magic with the above photo

 |Dick & Virginia Williams